bandanica/AI-Assistant/README.md

 - Build a functional assistant powered by a **Generative AI model**
 - Learn how to combine LLMs with planning and decision-making
 - Set the foundation for more complex, multi-agent systems

+## TO-DO

+1. Add ReAct pattern to WhatToWear assistant.
+2. Add function calling and tool for getting weather conditions in the input city.
+3. Improve WhatToWear assistant with previous two steps.